AndreasChristensen89/resto-booking-system/README.md

 Bugs to fix:
 - It's possible to create reservations with identical content.
 However, this makes it impossible to open the details.
 Console displays: MultipleObjectsReturned at /reservations/lollol/ get() returned more than one Reservation -- it returned 2!
 - Update booking doesn't work for some reason.
-Information is not updated
+Information is not updated.
+Gives following error: "POST /bookings/LavaBoy/update/ HTTP/1.1" 302 0

 TIPS
 To reset database: python manage.py migrate MyApp zero